Creatures of Impulse: Subsequent productions and publications

 The play was revived in 1872 at the Court Theatre, in 1873 at the Queen's Theatre, and in 1874 at the Vaudeville Theatre (running for over 100 performances), all in London.
 It appears to have gone through several changes during these revivals, the first of which was described on its playbill as a "shortened version", and the last as an "altered" one.
 Various versions continued to be produced into the 20th century by amateurs as well as occasional professional groups, such as Ben Greet's Elizabethan Stage Society of England.
 An acting edition was published by T. H. Lacy around 1871.
 T. H. Lacy was acquired by Samuel French, and the libretto continued to be printed until about 1970.
 The piece, still occasionally produced, was part of the International Gilbert and Sullivan Festival in 2006.
+It was presented by Gilbert and Sullivan Opera Victoria in Australia in 2024.

 Substantial cuts were made in the text by the time the play was collected for Original Plays, Fourth Series (1911), the last volume of the only large-scale collection of Gilbert's stage work.
 Victorian plays had to be approved by the Lord Chamberlain for decency before they were performed, and the version submitted was then archived, providing a more-or-less complete collection of Victorian theatrical output, now part of the British Library.
 Comparison of the "licensing copy" of Creatures of Impulse from this archive with that printed in Original Plays reveals lyrics for three additional songs and a second verse to the opening chorus and finale.